Skip to main content

 Description:

-In this Grab and Go Practices, Think College focuses on three primary campus experiences college students need
+Tips to prepare students with intellectual disabilities for college expectations - In this Grab and Go Practices, Think College focuses on three primary campus experiences college students need

 to be prepare for.
 Student may engage in these activities with little or no support from adults.
 These experiences include: